zabbix/zabbix/templates/media/telegram/README.md

 [![](images/thumb.6.png?raw=true)](images/6.png)

-More about formatting options of messages in Telegram Bot API documentation:
+Learn more about message formatting options in Telegram Bot API documentation:
 - [Markdown](https://core.telegram.org/bots/api#markdown-style)
 - [HTML](https://core.telegram.org/bots/api#html-style)
 - [MarkdownV2](https://core.telegram.org/bots/api#markdownv2-style)

-Note: Your Telegram-related actions should be separated from other notification actions (for example, SMS), otherwise you may get plain text alerts with raw Markdown/HTML tags if you use these in alerts subject and body.
+Note: Your Telegram-related actions should be separated from other notification types (e.g., SMS); otherwise, if you use Markdown or HTML in the alert subject or body, you may receive plain-text alerts with raw tags.

-3. Click the *Enabled* checkbox to enable the mediatype and click the *Update* button to save the webhook settings.
+3. Click the *Enabled* checkbox to enable the media type and click the *Update* button to save the webhook settings.

 4. Create a Zabbix user and add media:
   - To create a new user, go to the *Users* > *Users* section and click the *Create user* button in the top-right corner.
 In the *User* tab, fill in all the required fields (marked with red asterisks).
   - Make sure this user has access to all the hosts for which you would like problem notifications to be sent to **Telegram**.
   - In the *Media* tab, click *Add* and select **Telegram** from the *Type* drop-down list.
-  - In the *Send to* field specify the Telegram user chat ID or group ID that you obtained during Telegram setup.
-If you want to send notifications to a specific topic in case of supergroup, specify the topic ID after the semicolon delimiter in the format `<group_id>:<topic_id>`, for example: `-1001234567890:2`, `@MyGroupName:2`.
+  - In the *Send to* field, specify the Telegram user chat ID or group ID that you retrieved during Telegram setup.
+To send notifications to a specific topic within a supergroup, specify the topic ID after the semicolon delimiter in the format `<group_id>:<topic_id>`, for example: `-1001234567890:2`, `@MyGroupName:2`.

 [![](images/thumb.7.png?raw=true)](images/7.png)
 [![](images/thumb.8.png?raw=true)](images/8.png)